European Union (EU) Disposable Bag Ban to Green Europe

 Italy Bans Disposable Bags and Starts Controversy

-Earlier this year, Italy passed a law prohibiting the sale of shopping bags not made of paper, natural fibers, polyamide fibers and polymers.
-The disposable bags that are allowed must feature a clear description that indicates what the bag was made from and how it could be reused and disposed.
+Earlier this year, Italy passed a law prohibiting the sale of shopping bags not made of paper, natural fibers, polyamide fibers, and polymers.
+The disposable bags that are allowed must feature a clear description that indicates what the bag was made from and how it could be reused and disposed of.
 What makes Italy’s law so great is that it promotes the use of sustainable materials; however, not everyone sees this law this way.

-The EU has proposed labeling disposable bags to clearly indicate whether it is ‘biodegradable’, indicating that it will safely break down in natural conditions in the environment, or ‘compostable’, meaning that it will break down in an industrial composting facility.
+The EU has proposed labeling disposable bags to clearly indicate whether it is ‘biodegradable’, indicating that they will safely break down in natural conditions in the environment, or ‘compostable’, meaning that they will break down in an industrial composting facility.
 The thought is that if people are better informed they can make responsible decisions regarding the types of bags they choose to use.

 What do you think?
 Should the EU push for the bag ban?

 - www.theguardian.com (plastic bag)